 The most obvious cause that could affect your results is medications you’ve taken recently.
 These will probably show up in your blood tests.
 Bring a list of any prescription medications you’re taking so your insurer can match those to the blood analysis.

 Over the counter meds can interfere with test results and create inaccurate readings too, so it might be best to avoid them for 24 hours prior to your medical exam if possible.
-Caffeine can elevate blood pressure as well.
+Caffeine can cause spikes in blood pressure.
+Limit your caffeine intake or avoid it altogether, if possible, for 48 hours prior to your exam.
+Smoking can elevate blood pressure as well.

-Alcohol can also spike blood pressure readings temporarily.
+Alcohol has a similar effect on blood pressure.
+Try to avoid alcohol for 48 hours prior to taking your life insurance medical exam.
+Some types of exercise can also spike blood pressure readings temporarily.
 If you can, avoid strenuous exercise for 24 hours before your medical exam.